Animal Cruelty and abuse is a serious offense and one that Broward County Animal Care and Adoption takes very seriously.

 Set a good example for others.
 If you have pets they need more than just food, water, and adequate shelter.
 In addition to these basics, be sure to always show them the love and care they deserve.
 If you think your pet is sick, bring him to the veterinarian.
 Be responsible and have your animals spayed or neutered and make sure their vaccinations and County registration information is accurate and up to date.

 You can be the key to the prevention of animal abuse and cruelty against dogs and cats.
 If you witness abuse against a dog or cat in desperate need, DO NOT HESITATE; please pick up the phone and call for help!

 - Call the Broward County Animal Cruelty Hotline at 311.
-If it is after 5 pm., weekends or holidays, call the Broward Sheriff’s Office at 954-765-4321 and press option 5.
+If it is after 5 pm., weekends or holidays, call Animal Care at 954-359-1313, press Option 2 and leave a message.
 PLEASE NOTE: Broward County Animal Care and Adoption can only respond to issues regarding dogs and cats.
 If you witness acts of cruelty against livestock, farm animals, or wildlife such as birds, ducks and raccoons, please call your local law enforcement agency.

 - Report Animal Cruelty to BSO Crime Stoppers.
 Reports of animal cruelty can be made anonymously by calling 954-493-8477 or online.

 If you live in one of the following cities, report animal cruelty to that city’s Animal Control department for investigation:

 There is no leash law for cats in Broward County.
 However, there are options for solving a problem when a neighbor’s cat comes on your property and creates damage, urinates, etc.

 Talk to your neighbor and explain the problem with the cat.